nuvitekdev/SalesforceFrameworks/force-app/main/UtilityComponents/nuviAI/README.md

 - **Content Generation**: Creates drafts for emails, summaries, reports, and other business content.
 - **Summary Creation**: Distills complex information into concise, actionable summaries.
 - **Analysis Saving**: Save AI analysis directly to record fields for future reference.
+- **Image Analysis**: Process attached images and PDFs using OpenAI's Vision capabilities to extract information and insights.
 - **Theme Integration**: Automatically adopts your Salesforce theme for a seamless visual experience.
 - **Modern UI/UX**: Clean, Apple-inspired design with responsive layout for all devices.
 - **Flow Integration**: Use in Flow screens with output variables for AI-generated content.